 Response bias is a problem for anyone undertaking market research.
-Let’s face it—when you conduct any market research or customer surveys you want to get truthful answers from your respondents.
+Let’s face it—when you conduct any market research or customer surveys you want to get truthful answers that reflect the public opinion of your respondents.

 When your respondents bend the truth, they skew the results of the survey.
 The insights that you get from your survey don’t provide you with the information you need.
 At best this is a minor inconvenience.
 At worst, it can jeopardize your business resulting in you either losing customers or investing capital in a business plan that is destined to fail.